mkaz/code-syntax-block/readme.md

 ### Customize

-The default color theme is based off [GHColors](https://github.com/PrismJS/prism-themes/blob/master/themes/prism-ghcolors.css).
+The default color theme is based off [One Dark](https://github.com/AGMStudio/prism-theme-one-dark).
 If you want to change the colors, you can download a new theme from the [Prism themes repo](https://github.com/PrismJS/prism-themes) or create your own.

 The color theme is a single CSS file, there are a couple ways to customize: